 For example, a business can’t pay people for each board they follow or each Pin they save.
 It’s OK for a business to pay a guest blogger to curate a board for their brand or through pay-per-click payment structures (such as affiliate links), but they can’t pay large groups of people to save specific Pins to artificially inflate the popularity of their content.

 Feel free to use affiliate links and other pay-per-click payment structures as long as you’re not spammy.
 Bear in mind that we only support certain third-party analytics at the moment.

 If you run a competition:

 Don't make it a condition that people need to save a specific image.
 Give people the ability to choose Pins based on their tastes and preferences, even if it's from a selection or a given website.

 Don't allow more than one entry per person.

 Don't suggest that Pinterest sponsors or endorses you or the promotion.

 Do review our brand guidelines for general rules about using the Pinterest brand.

-Finally, make sure you follow all relevant laws and regulations.
+Lastly, be sure to follow all relevant laws and regulations.